Ebow makes room for brands in the digital space | Business Post

 “Now, we’ve come back out the other side again.
 The digital gold rush is over and, for us, the focus now is on finding the right mix of different media to do justice to each brand’s story.”

-Ebow’s clients include Peter Mark, the Irish-owned salon chain, retailer Harvey Norman, travel companies Irish Ferries, Ryanair, Cityjet, and the HSE.
+Ebow’s clients include Peter Mark, the Irish-owned salon chain, Kerrygold and the HSE.

-The agency specialises in what Douglas calls “digital growth hacks”, spanning web design, email marketing, Search Engine Optimisation, PPC management, content marketing and social media.
+The agency specialises in what Douglas calls “digital positioning”, spanning web design, email, search, content and social media.

-“If you combine all of our skills and energies, really what we’re about is managing brand reputation,” said Aiden Grenelle, Creative Director at Ebow.
+“If you combine all of our skills and energies, really what we’re about is managing brand reputation,” said Aiden Grennelle, Creative Director at Ebow.

 “From that perspective, what we do is not about ‘advertising versus design’, nor is it about ‘web versus traditional’.